Selfrules/splinterlands-blog/README.md

 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate with people who think out of the box
 - 🤔 I’m looking for help with Docker
-- 💬 Ask me about Agile Metodology
+- 💬 Ask me about Agile Methodology
 - 📫 How to reach me: [selfrules]
 - ⚡ Fun fact: I love to play basketball 🏀